Do you know the best thing about PCs? They’re completely customizable.

 What We Would Change

 Like we’ve already mentioned, there isn’t much we would change here.
 However, if we had to nitpick, we’d say that having two identical monitors wouldn’t be a bad idea, not only on the aesthetical part but also when it comes to the gaming experience.

 Although many people don’t mind having screens of different sizes and having them operate on different resolutions, it’s undeniable that the more similar they are, the better the experience.

 When it comes to having multiple monitors, it’s also useful to think about the width of the bezels.
 The thinner the bezels, the more seamless the transition from one monitor to the other.
 This, however, is not a necessity but simply a matter of preference and, of course, budget.

-The only other thing it’s lacking is the snack bag!
+The only other thing is lacking is the snack bag!

 #5 – credit: u/bmcleary